dmarkey/credstash-kubernetes-controller/README.md

 If you delete the entire object the corresponding secret will be deleted as well.

 ## Security concerns.
 By default the controller will accept requests from all namespaces.
 If the cluster is multi-tenent this may not be acceptable.
-To tell the contreoller to only accept requests from specific namespaces set the `namespaces` environment variable to a comma seperated list of namespacea and requests from other namespaces will be ignored.
+To tell the contreoller to only accept requests from specific namespaces set the `namespaces` environment variable to a comma seperated list of namespaces and requests from other namespaces will be ignored.